 If you’re just starting out and don’t have a ton of dough to spend, the Forney 29901 (see full specs) should be right up your alley.
-It comes with a ton of accessories for the beginner welder and it’s substantially cheaper than the others to boot!
+It comes with a ton of accessories for the beginner welder and it’s at a terrific price to boot!

 We hope we’ve guided you to making a choice to getting started in the world of MIG welding.
 It’s an exciting piece of craft and you’ll never forget the first few times you create or repair something.
 Just make sure you start out on a good foot.

 By choosing the best MIG welder for beginners from the get-go, you’d stand a much better chance of sticking with welding for long enough to actually get good at it.
 Consider your choice carefully, and happy welding!
 Good luck!